 Where does it come from?
 Sargassum travels on ocean currents.
 Scientists are able to determine where the sargassum comes from by back-tracking from its stranding location using ocean models and data on movements of satellite trackers that are deployed at sea.
 It is believed that the recent influxes are related to massive sargassum blooms occurring in particular areas of the Atlantic, not directly associated with the Sargasso Sea, where nutrients are available and temperatures are high.
 The sargassum consolidates into large mats and windrows and is transported by ocean currents towards and throughout the Caribbean.

 Will the sargassum influx occur every year?
-We don’t know for sure if it will happen every year, but currently proposed efforts to develop prediction and alert systems would help answer this important question.
-Signs from the Eastern Caribbean so far this year are that we’ll be seeing sargassum in the region periodically throughout 2015.
+We don’t know for sure if it will happen every year, nor can we say which beaches or coasts will be affected.
+But there is a very high likelihood that it will, and most coasts will have some impact at different times during the year.
+There are proposed efforts to develop prediction and alert systems which would help answer this important question for islands and countries throughout the Caribbean.
 Some scientists associate the cause of sargassum with higher than normal temperatures and low winds, both of which influence ocean currents, and they draw links to global climate change.

 Is it a problem to leave it to rot on the beach?
 Sargassum occurs naturally on beaches, albeit in smaller quantities.
 It plays a role in beach nourishment and is an important element of shoreline stability.
 During decomposition there will inevitably be a smell and insects around.
 The experience in locations that have left the sargassum on the beach is that it will eventually get washed away or buried in the next storm, with rain easing the smell.
 Leaving sargassum on the beach has proven to be the simplest and lowest cost approach, also helping to nourish the beach and stabilize the shoreline.